pingcap/docs-tidb-operator/en/containers-run-as-non-root-user.md

 ---
 title: Run TiDB Operator and TiDB Clusters as a Non-root User
 summary: Make TiDB Operator related containers run as a non-root user
-aliases: ['/docs/tidb-in-kubernetes/dev/containers-run-as-non-root-user/']
 ---

 # Run TiDB Operator and TiDB Clusters as a Non-root User

 In some Kubernetes environments, containers cannot be run as the root user.
-In this case, you can configure pods using [`SecurityContext`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) to run as a non-root user.
+In this case, you can set [`securityContext`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) to run containers as a non-root user.

 ## Configure TiDB Operator containers

-You can configure security context in the helm `values.yaml` file.
+For TiDB Operator containers, you can configure security context in the helm `values.yaml` file.
 All TiDB Operator components (at `<controllerManager/scheduler/advancedStatefulset/admissionWebhook>.securityContext`) support this configuration.

 The following is an example configuration: